-Testosterone secretion is the end result of a series of hormonal processes.
+Testosterone secretion is the result of a series of hormonal processes.
 Gonadoliberin (gonadotropin-releasing factor, GRF), which is secreted by the hypothalamus, controls the pulsed secretion of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are secreted by the adenohypophysis.
-LH, in turn, regulates the production and secretion of testosterone by Leydig cells in the male testicles, while FSH helps in the induction of spermatogenesis.
+In turn, LH regulates the production and secretion of testosterone by Leydig cells in the male testicles, while FSH helps in the induction of spermatogenesis.

 Clomiphene increases testosterone levels and accordingly has a positive effect on the side effects of testosterone deficiency.

-Testosterone is necessary for the development and maintenance of specific reproductive tissues (testicles, prostate, epididymis, seminal vesicle and penis) and secondary male sexual characteristics.
+Testosterone is necessary to develop and maintain specific reproductive tissues (testicles, prostate, epididymis, seminal vesicle, and penis) and secondary male sexual characteristics.
 It plays a key role in libido and erectile function and is necessary to initiate and maintain spermatogenesis.

-Testosterone deficiency can be the result of the underlying disease or genetic disorders and is often an age-related complication.
+Testosterone deficiency can result from the underlying disease or genetic disorders and is often an age-related complication.

 Testosterone also has important functions that are not related to reproductive tissues.
-For example, it positively affects body composition by increasing nitrogen retention, which supports lean body mass, muscle size, and strength.
+For example, it positively affects body composition by increasing nitrogen retention, supporting lean body mass, muscle size, and strength.
 It also acts on bones, stimulating bone formation.

-Clomiphene increases testosterone levels, and accordingly has a positive effect on the side effects of testosterone deficiency, while the testes retain the ability to respond to gonadotropin stimulation.
+Clomiphene increases testosterone levels and has a positive effect on the side effects of testosterone deficiency, while the testes retain the ability to respond to gonadotropin stimulation.

-In the United States, there are currently several forms of testosterone therapy: cream, gel, tablets, patch, or injections.
+In the United States, there are currently several forms of testosterone therapy: cream, gel, tablets, patches, or injections.

-Non-scrotal systems are considered more convenient, and most patients achieve the right serum testosterone concentrations and still have normal levels of DHT.
+Non-scrotal systems are considered more convenient, and most patients achieve the right serum testosterone concentrations and still have normal DHT levels.